-The U.S. Social Security Administration (SSA) is expecting to distribute over $1 trillion to retirees in 2020.
+The U.S. Social Security Administration (SSA) expects to distribute over $1 trillion to retirees each year.
 Beneficiaries can receive an amount based on a percentage of their pre-retirement income as soon as they turn 62.

 As of November 2020, the average Social Security check benefit for retired workers was $1,522.70 per month.
-However, for many Americans, this amount may not be enough to cover basic living costs, so it’s important to learn ways you can receive more.
+However, this may not be enough to cover basic living costs, so it’s important to learn ways you can receive more.

 Below, we’ll examine how Social Security payments are calculated and the factors that impact what a retiree can receive.